akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice paused beside a young noblewoman who sat pale and miserable, pressing a hand to her temple.
 The woman’s servant hovered uselessly with a cup of wine.

 The Queen watched the exchange from a distance.
 She could not hear the words.
-She saw only Beatrice lean in, speak quietly, and then gesture toward the screens passage.
+She saw only Beatrice lean in, speak quietly, and then gesture towards the screens passage.
 The servant nodded and hurried off.
 The noblewoman’s face relaxed—just slightly.

 Matilda’s fingers tapped once on the arm of her chair.
 She turned her head, and Lady Margaret stepped forward from her place near the wall.